saltudelft/type4py-vscode-ext/README.md

 # Installation
 **NOTE:** Update VSCode before installing the extension.

-The latest version of the extension can be installed from the VSCode [marketplace]().
+The latest version of the extension can be installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=saltud.type4py).

 # Settings
 | Name 	| Description 	| Default 	|